Parables of Jesus: Canonical gospels

 The three synoptic gospels contain the parables of Jesus.
+Most scholars have accepted the parables of Jesus in the gospels as authentic.
 There are a growing number of scholars who also find parables in the Gospel of John, such as the little stories of the Good Shepherd (John 10:1–5) or the childbearing woman (John 16:21).
 Otherwise, John includes allegories but no parables.
 Several authors such as Barbara Reid, Arland Hultgren or Donald Griggs comment that "parables are noticeably absent from the Gospel of John".

 William Barry states in the Catholic Encyclopedia (1913) "There are no parables in St. John's Gospel.
 In the Synoptics [...] we reckon thirty-three in all; but some have raised the number even to sixty, by including proverbial expressions".
 The Gospel of Luke contains both the largest total number of parables (24) and eighteen unique parables; the Gospel of Matthew contains 23 parables of which eleven are unique; and the Gospel of Mark contains eight parables of which two are unique.

 In Harmony of the Gospels, Cox and Easley provide a Gospel harmony for the parables based on the following counts: only in Matthew: 11; only in Mark: 2; only in Luke: 18; Matthew and Luke: 4; Matthew, Mark and Luke: 6.
 They list no parables for the Gospel of John.

 Other documents

 Parables attributed to Jesus are also found in other documents apart from the Bible.
 Some of these overlap those in the canonical gospels and some are not part of the Bible.
 The non-canonical Gospel of Thomas contains up to fifteen parables, eleven of which have parallels in the four canonical Gospels.
 The unknown author of the Gospel of Thomas did not have a special word for 'parable', making it difficult to know what they considered a parable.
 Those unique to Thomas include the Parable of the Assassin and the Parable of the Empty Jar.

 The noncanonical Apocryphon of James also contains three unique parables attributed to Jesus.
 They are known as "The Parable of the Ear of Grain", "The Parable of the Grain of Wheat", and "The Parable of the Date-Palm Shoot".

-The hypothetical Q document is seen as a source for some of the parables in Matthew, Luke, and Thomas.
+Most Lukan parables are unique found in the gospel rather than shared.
+John P. Meier argues that most parables are marked by the theology of Matthew and Luke and that few of the parables can be attributed with confidence to the historical Jesus, although other scholars disagree.